 The stabilisers are 95% finished at the factory, and only need the servos, horns and linkages installing.
-Insert the \emptyset 20 x 330mm long aluminium tube spar in the fuselage sleeve, and slide on both stabs to check the fit between the root ribs and the fuselage.
+Insert the 20mm aluminium tube spar in the fuselage sleeve, and slide on both stabs to check the fit between the root ribs and the fuselage.
 You can sand the root of the stabs slightly to make a perfect joint if needed, and if the spar tube is a fraction long you must shorten it.

-The elevators are hinged to each stab using the \emptyset 4mm aluminium tubes provided.
-Make sure there is no burr on either end of the tubes, and chamfer one end slightly with fine sandpaper to make it easier to get them through the holes in the phenolic hinge plates.
+The elevators are hinged to each stab using the 4mm Ø aluminium tubes provided.
+Make sure there is no burr on either end of the tubes, and chamfer the ends slightly with fine sandpaper to make it easier to get them through the holes in the phenolic hinge plates.
 Be careful inserting them, and if they are a bit stiff, then use a little grease on the tubes.
 Don't use too much force, otherwise a phenolic hinge post inside might break loose.
 Leave the tubes a bit too long during assembly, and cut them to exact length when the model is finished.
+During final assembly, retain both ends of the tubes with small pieces of clear tape on the root and tip ends of the elevators.